The History of

 This is my Thorens 'Excelda' 'cameraphone' (picked up around 2004).
-These were available in black (in wood, with mica diaphragms) starting in 1935 and in various colours (and with metal bodies and diaphragms) from 1942 to 1947 (which gives a date to my green one below--here is picture of all colours except the grey of mine below).
+These were available in black (wooden horn, with mica diaphragms--example from Adrian Smith is here) one source below suggests 1928 and in various colours (and with metal horns and diaphragms) from 1942 to 1947 (one source mentions 1935) (which gives a date to my green one below--here is picture of all colours except the grey of mine below).
 With it is a Kodak camera of the style it was made to mimic (A Toronto-made No. 1A Pocket Folding camera series II, 1929-31, originally $24.50).
 More than one gramophone maker made machines that were portable and looked like cameras.
 Don't ask me why.

 The Kodak (which you can also see on the main Family page) opened up.